 A counterexample for me was the PlayStation Portal, which is literally a PS5 controller cut in half and glued to the sides of a tablet.
 I didn't want that.

-Aspect ratio: For this project I went for a screen with 4:3 ratio which is the same aspect ratio in old TVs.
+Aspect ratio: For this project I went for a screen with 5:3 ratio which is similar to the 4:3 aspect ratio in old TVs.
 I wanted this console to be mostly a retro game machine.
-The 4:3 ratio is still good for running the newest games in 16:9 with horizontal black bars.
+The 5:3 ratio is also good for running the newest games in 16:9 with minimal horizontal black bars.

 Resolution: 800x480 looks great for the size, although I wouldn't accept less than that resolution and I would definitely go higher if the price doesn't jump abruptly on a better model.